avajs/ava/docs/06-configuration.md

 ```

 ### `ava.config.mjs`

-Note that `ava.config.mjs` files are only supported in AVA 4.

 The default export can either be a plain object or a factory function which returns a plain object.
 You can export or return a promise for a plain object: